Centering wellbeing in the face of challenge

 Health Education Intern

 The Health Education Department at UMD Health Services appreciates the opportunity to work with student interns.
 Interns have the opportunity to to design, market, implement and evaluate a program or campaign that supports the mission of Health Services.
 We ask that students come prepared with a proposal for the vision of their internship.
 Excellent candidates for this internship are students who are self-starters, creative and can manage a project independently.
-Involvement in our student groups, the Peer Health Educators (PHE), and Student Health Advisory Committee (SHAC) is also encouraged.
+Involvement with our Peer Health Educators (PHE).

 Health Education Student Groups